xyyuhans/about/index.md

 Stockholm, Sweden
 ```

-- Automatic configuration and fault detection of the network synchronization system
+- Work on configuration and fault detection of the network synchronization system
 - Use machine learning to find faulty synchronization sources in RAN
 - Visualize network synchronization in the RAN domain and the transport domain